jonocodes/pwder/README.md

 ## Parameters

-** doc ** (required) - URL path to a publicly accessible Markdown demo for your project.
+**doc** (required) - URL path to a publicly accessible Markdown demo for your project.
 It should follow the format described in the [PWD guide for writing tutorials] (https://github.com/play-with-docker/play-with-docker.github.io/blob/master/writing-tutorials.md)

-** template ** (optional) - URL path for a [Liquid](https://shopify.github.io/liquid/) template that your markdown will be rendered into.
+**template** (optional) - URL path for a [Liquid](https://shopify.github.io/liquid/) template that your markdown will be rendered into.
 If you want to do this, its probably best to copy default.html and make modifications to that.

 ## Development

     bundle install
     rerun 'ruby app.rb'

+or run with Docker

+    docker build -t pwder .
+    docker run -p 4567:4567 pwder

 Visit http://localhost:4567/?doc=https://raw.githubusercontent.com/jonocodes/pwder/master/hello-example.md&template=https://raw.githubusercontent.com/jonocodes/pwder/master/default.html

 or http://localhost:4567/?doc=https://raw.githubusercontent.com/play-with-docker/play-with-docker.github.io/master/_posts/2017-03-31-traefik-load-balancing.markdown

 ## TODO